Team3487-RedPrideRobotics/3487robotCode/README.md

 ## Merging a branch
 1. After you have committed and pushed changes into your working branch, submit a pull request on GitHub.com
 2. Request a code review from a superior, and wait for approval.
-3. A superior will handle the rest of the merging.
+3. Assign a superior to handle the rest of the merging.
 4. Continue with Dank Memes